Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 Impact

-Industry advisors will assess the expected impact/s or outcome/s of the proposed professional development activities on your ongoing career development and active engagement in the arts and culture sector.
+Industry advisers will assess the expected impact/s of the proposed activities on your ongoing professional development and active engagement in an accessible, inclusive and equitable arts and culture sector.

-They will consider:
+They may consider:

 Applications